jackstenglein/career-fair-api/README.md

 Response:
 * `message` (string) - Message from API to help with debugging
+* `interactions` ([object]) - A list of the user's interactions, populated with fairs and employers or students depending on the user's role
+* `error` (string) - The error message, if applicable

+#### `GET /user/interactions-fair`
+Gets interactions from a specific fair for the logged in user.
+The user must be an employer or student.
+The interactions have either the employer or student attribute populated.

+Query:
+* `role` (integer) - The role of the user
+* `fair` (string) - The ID of the fair the interactions occurred at

+Response:
+* `message` (string) - Message from API to help with debugging
-* `interactions` ([object]) - A list of the user's interactions, populated with employers or students depending on the user's role
+* `interactions` ([object]) - A list of the user's interactions, populated with either employers or students depending on the user's role
 * `error` (string) - The error message, if applicable